apple/swift-service-discovery/README.md

 ```
 /// Subscribes to receive a service's instances whenever they change.
 ///
-/// The service's current list of instances will be sent to `handler` when this method is first invoked.
+/// The service's current list of instances will be sent to `onNext` when this method is first called.
 Subsequently,
-/// `handler` will only receive updates when the `service`'s instances change.
+/// `onNext` will only be invoked when the `service`'s instances change.
+///
+/// - Parameters:
+///   - service: The service to subscribe to
+///   - onNext: The closure to receive update result
+///   - onComplete: The closure to invoke when the subscription completes (e.g., when the `ServiceDiscovery` instance exits, etc.),
+///                 including cancellation requested through `CancellationToken`.
+///
+/// -  Returns: A `CancellationToken` instance that can be used to cancel the subscription in the future.
-mutating func subscribe(to service: Service, handler: @escaping (Result<[Instance], Error>) -> Void)
+func subscribe(to service: Service, onNext: @escaping (Result<[Instance], Error>) -> Void, onComplete: @escaping (CompletionReason) -> Void) -> CancellationToken
 ```

-`subscribe` "pushes" service instances to the `handler`.
-The backend implementation is expected to call `handler`:
+`subscribe` "pushes" service instances to the `onNext`.
+The backend implementation is expected to call `onNext`:

 - When `subscribe` is first invoked, the caller should receive the current list of instances for the given service.
 This is essentially the `lookup` result.
 - Whenever the given service's list of instances changes.
-The backend implementation has full control over how and when its service records get updated, but it must notify `handler` when the instances list becomes different from the previous result.
+The backend implementation has full control over how and when its service records get updated, but it must notify `onNext` when the instances list becomes different from the previous result.

-If all that a backend needs to do is perform `lookup` at fixed interval (e.g., run a DNS query), you may consider conforming to the `PollingServiceDiscovery` protocol which provides default implementation for `subscribe`.
+A new `CancellationToken` must be created for each `subscribe` request.
+If the cancellation token's `isCanceled` is `true`, the subscription has been canceled and the backend implementation should cease calling the corresponding `onNext`.

+The backend implementation must also notify via `onComplete` when the subscription ends for any reason (e.g., the service discovery instance is shutting down or cancellation is requested through `CancellationToken`), so that the subscriber can submit another `subscribe` request if needed.

+---

 Do not hesitate to get in touch, over on https://forums.swift.org/c/server.